railwayapp/docs/src/docs/getting-started.md

 If you are running the dev server locally, you'll see the change.
 Feel free to change anything within the project as well!
 We can't stop you.

 Once you are done, save the file.
+If you're in a Git repository, you may also commit and push to your remote Git repository.
 In the next step, we will show you how easy it is to deploy your changes.

 ## Deploy